Purple: In prehistory and the ancient world

 During the Roman Republic, when a triumph was held, the general being honored wore an entirely purple toga bordered in gold, and Roman Senators wore a toga with a purple stripe.
 However, during the Roman Empire, purple was more and more associated exclusively with the emperors and their officers.
-Suetonius claims that the early emperor Caligula had the King of Mauretania murdered for the splendour of his purple cloak, and that Nero forbade the use of certain purple dyes.
+Suetonius claims that the early emperor Caligula had the King of Mauretania murdered for the splendor of his purple cloak, and that Nero forbade the use of certain purple dyes.
 In the late empire the sale of purple cloth became a state monopoly protected by the death penalty.

 According to the New Testament, Jesus Christ, in the hours leading up to his crucifixion, was dressed in purple (πορφύρα: porphura) by the Roman garrison to mock his claim to be 'King of the Jews'.

 The actual color of Tyrian purple seems to have varied from a reddish to a bluish purple.
 According to the Roman writer Vitruvius, (1st century BC), the murex shells coming from northern waters, probably Bolinus brandaris, produced a more bluish color than those of the south, probably Hexaplex trunculus.
 The most valued shades were said to be those closer to the color of dried blood, as seen in the mosaics of the robes of the Emperor Justinian in Ravenna.
 The chemical composition of the dye from the murex is close to that of the dye from indigo, and indigo was sometimes used to make a counterfeit Tyrian purple, a crime which was severely punished.
 What seems to have mattered about Tyrian purple was not its color, but its luster, richness, its resistance to weather and light, and its high price.

 In modern times, Tyrian purple has been recreated, at great expense.
 When the German chemist Paul Friedander tried to recreate Tyrian purple in 2008, he needed twelve thousand mollusks to create 1.4 ounces of dye, enough to color a handkerchief.
 In the year 2000, a gram of Tyrian purple made from ten thousand mollusks according to the original formula cost two thousand euros.